gpstuff-dev/gpstuff/README.txt

   use these functions (gpcf_ppcs*) you need the sparse GP functionalities in GPstuff which are build over SuiteSparse toolbox.
-To take full advantage of the CS covariance functions install GPstuff by running matlab_install('SuiteSparseOn' ) in the present directory.
+To take full advantage of the CS covariance functions install GPstuff by running gpstuff_install('SuiteSparseOn' ) in the present directory.

-    The function matlab_install compiles the mex-files and prints on the screen, which directories should be added to Matlab paths.
+    The function gpstuff_install compiles the mex-files and prints on the screen, which directories should be added to Matlab paths.

 3. CONTENTS